mongodb/terraform-provider-mongodbatlas/CONTRIBUTING.md

 - In our documentation, when a resource field allows a maximum of only one item, we do not format that field as an array.
 Instead, we create a subsection specifically for this field.
 Within this new subsection, we enumerate all the attributes of the field.
 Let's illustrate this with an example: [cloud_backup_schedule.html.markdown](https://github.com/mongodb/terraform-provider-mongodbatlas/blob/master/website/docs/r/cloud_backup_schedule.html.markdown?plain=1#L207)

 ### Creating Resource and Data source Documentation
-We autogerate the documentation of our provider resources and data sources via [tfplugindocs](https://github.com/hashicorp/terraform-plugin-docs).
+We autogenerate the documentation of our provider resources and data sources via [tfplugindocs](https://github.com/hashicorp/terraform-plugin-docs).

 #### How to generate the documentation for a resource
 - Add the resource/data source templates to the [templates](templates) folder.
 See [README.md](templates/README.md) for more info.